-In our restaurant guide A Food Lovers Guide to Tasmania, the 1998 edition did not have a single mention of truffles because none had been harvested in the state at that time.
-However our 2000 edition did report on the success that the Terry family was having on their farm […]
+Introduction to Tasmanian Truffles In our restaurant guide A Food Lovers Guide to Tasmania, the 1998 edition did not have a single mention of truffles because none had been harvested in the state at that time.
+However our 2000 edition did report on the success that the Terry family was […]

 Ashbrittle Farm produces pasture raised eggs in Tasmania’s Huon Valley where the hens are free to forage for food from the fields at a low 100 hens per hectare.

 Tamar Valley Organic is a producer of the best walnuts in Tasmania.
 They are soft and creamy with strong shells that keep them fresh.
-There are approximately 1900 walnut trees planted on about 5 hectares which are now 15 years old.
-We buy them from Michelle and Paul at the […]
+Walnuts: Production and use There are approximately 1900 walnut trees planted on about 5 hectares which are now 15 years old.
+We buy them from Michelle […]

 Blackman Bay Oysters are among our favourite oysters in Tasmania and possibly Australia.
 They are carefully, and scientifically raised and the results are delicious!